bbangert/zilch/README.rst

 ==============

-In larger cluster scenarios, or where latency is important, the reporting of the exception can be handed off to `zeromq <http://zeromq.org>`_ to be recorded to a central recorder over the network.
-Both the client and recording machine must have `zeromq <http://zeromq.org>`_ installed.
+In larger cluster scenarios, or where latency is important, the reporting of the exception can be handed off to ZeroMQ_ to be recorded to a central recorder over the network.
+Both the client and recording machine must have ZeroMQ_ installed.

 To setup the client for recording::